From Sotheby's internship to gallery owner

 The following summer, Sotheby’s asked me back.
-After I graduated they offered me a permanent job in the Print Department.
-I worked there for a couple of years and then went to work for the leading print gallery in London.
-I was lucky enough to run that gallery soon after I started and I continued to work there for 14 years.
+After I graduated they offered me a permanent job in the prints department, where I worked for a couple of years before going to work for the leading print gallery in London, Sims Reed Gallery.
+I was lucky enough to run that gallery soon after I started and continued to work there for 14 years.

-I now have my own gallery, in London, and specialising in Post-War and Contemporary prints and works on paper.
-My bosses from Sotheby’s (17 years ago!) are still friends and colleagues and I still rely on many of the things they taught.
-I can say for sure that my time there, made possible by the generous support of MHC, was the most meaningful and significant thing that happened at the start of my career.
+I now have my own gallery in London, specializing in postwar and contemporary prints and works on paper.
+My bosses from Sotheby’s (17 years ago!) are still friends and colleagues of mine, and I continue to rely on many of the things they taught me.
+I can say for sure that my time at Sotheby’s, made possible by the generous support of Mount Holyoke, was the most meaningful and significant thing that happened at the start of my career.